dita-ot/dita-ot/README.markdown

 Homebrew will automatically download the latest version of the toolkit, install it in a subfolder of the local package Cellar and symlink the `dita` command to `/usr/local/bin/dita`.

+## Building output

+You can generate output using the DITA Open Toolkit `dita` command-line tool.

+1. On the command line, change to the `bin` folder of the DITA-OT installation directory:

+        cd path/to/dita-ot-dir/bin

+2. Run the `dita` command to generate output:

+        dita --input=input-file --format=format [options]

+    where:

+    - _`input-file`_ is the DITA map or DITA file that you want to process
+    - _`format`_ is the output format (or “transformation type”)

+See the [documentation][3] for arguments and [options][4].

 ## Building

 1. Clone the DITA-OT Git repository: